jro31/jethro-codes/_articles/projects/jethro-codes.md

 The full homepage file can be found [here](https://github.com/jro31/jethro-codes/blob/master/pages/index.js).

-As with other pages, our homepage will update at build time, so now by simply adding a new Markdown file, our new article is hosted (by `[slug].js`) and will have a card advertising it on both the section page, and the homepage.
+As with other pages, our homepage will update at build time, so now by simply adding a new Markdown file, our new article is hosted (by `[slug].js`) and will have a card linking to it on both the section page, and the homepage.

 All that's left therefore, is to update our sitemap so that search engines know that the article is there.